tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 [Two months][ann] ago, we ([Julien] and I) announced [Topcoat], a batteries-included full-stack Rust framework.
-It includes views, components, mailers, an ORM (Toasty), and more.
+It includes views, components, mailers, an ORM ([Toasty]), and more.
 We have been hard at work shipping features, so it is a good time to talk about what is new.

 I started my career as a professional software developer building web applications with Ruby on Rails.
-At the time, the “build a blog in 15 minutes” video was groundbreaking.
+At the time, the [“build a blog in 15 minutes” video][blog-video] was groundbreaking.
 Back then, building software was tedious: writing boilerplate instead of shipping features.
 Ruby on Rails challenged that and proved you could be productive and that building software could also be fun.
 I fell in love with Ruby on Rails, worked on the core team for a few years, and am